kuhnroyal/mat-datetimepicker/README.md

 You can find the Angular 5 version on the `1.x` branch. \
 You can find the Angular 6 version on the `2.x` branch. \
 You can find the Angular 8 version on the `3.x` branch. \
-You can find the Angular 9 version on the `4.x` branch.
+You can find the Angular 9 version on the `4.x` branch. \
+You can find the Angular 10 version on the `5.x` branch. \
+You can find the Angular 11 version on the `6.x` branch. \

 ## Description